 A royal charter in 1534 gave the university the right to print books, though this right was only infrequently exercised until the late 17th century.
 From the 1690s Cambridge University Press enjoyed prominent status as an academic press, encouraged by the monopoly in Bible printing it shared with Oxford.

-The university continued to expand, both physically and in focus of studies.
-The foundation of the Fitzwilliam Museum and the University Botanical Gardens, to name just two, opened the way for study of art, architecture, and botany at Cambridge.
+The university continued to expand, both physically and in the focus of studies.
+The foundation of the Fitzwilliam Museum and the University Botanical Gardens, to name just two, opened the way for the study of art, architecture, and botany at Cambridge.

-Perhaps to balance this scholarly emphasis, the university encouraged student activities, notably in sporting endeavors.
+Perhaps to balance this scholarly emphasis, the university encouraged student activities, notably in sporting endeavours.
 A boat race against Oxford University ("The Boat Race") became an annual event in 1839, as did a cricket match between the two schools.
 A regular intramural program of inter-college athletics began at the same time.

 In the devastation following World War I, when many students and teachers died, Cambridge received regular state funding for the first time.

 The 1950s and 60s saw a great expansion of facilities, with many new college buildings added or old ones expanded.
 Due to space problems in central Cambridge many new buildings were established much further away from the university core.
-Much of the teaching emphasis was on the sciences, and as a consequence the Cambridge area became a centre for scientific industry, fueled by research at university laboratories.
+Much of the teaching emphasis was on the sciences, and as a consequence, the Cambridge area became a centre for scientific industry, fueled by research at university laboratories.